Revolyssup/discoded/README.md

 to stop the containers.
 ## Further Improvements.

-1. To implement support for database queries like postgres in goglot, with long running containers.
+1. To implement API gateway.

-2. To implement some sort of aunthentication service that limits number of requests per user.
+2. To implement support for database queries like postgres in goglot, with long running containers.